athenalarm/blog-en/content/posts/Top-Benefits-Choosing-China-Security-Alarm-Suppliers.md

 ### 1. Burglar alarm panels and detectors

-Athenalarm provides alarm control panels (wired or networked) ([alarm control panel](https://athenalarm.com/burglar-alarm/intrusion-alarm-panel/alarm-control-panel/)), motion sensors (PIR, curtain PIR), door/window contacts, gas and smoke detectors, panic buttons and other input devices.
+Athenalarm provides [alarm control panels](https://athenalarm.com/burglar-alarm/intrusion-alarm-panel/alarm-control-panel/) (wired or networked) , motion sensors (PIR, curtain PIR), door/window contacts, gas and smoke detectors, panic buttons and other input devices.
 These foundational components detect intrusions or irregular events and trigger alarms.
 The manufacturing of these devices in China allows for adaptation to different standards, languages, communication protocols and budgets.

 ![Network Alarm Monitoring System](https://athenalarm.com/wp-content/uploads/2022/05/Athenalarm-network-alarm-monitoring-system-1-1024.jpg)

 ### 2. Integrated network alarm monitoring systems (Alarm + CCTV)

 This is where the China security alarm suppliers elevate their value.
-Athenalarm describes a “network alarm monitoring system” ([network alarm monitoring system application](https://athenalarm.com/network-alarm-system/network-alarm-monitoring-system-application/)) that ties alarm system events (intrusion, fire, perimeter breach) to live video feeds from CCTV cameras.
+Athenalarm describes a “[network alarm monitoring system](https://athenalarm.com/network-alarm-system/network-alarm-monitoring-system-application/)” that ties alarm system events (intrusion, fire, perimeter breach) to live video feeds from CCTV cameras.
 When an alarm occurs, the video of the site can automatically pop up in the control centre.
 The described solution uses 4G and TCP/IP modules in the alarm control panel, enabling remote transmission.
 And the software supports remote monitoring, device status, maintenance logs and statistical reporting.

 Watch a demonstration video:
 [![Athenalarm alarm + CCTV](https://img.youtube.com/vi/cIBxzrVTb4A/0.jpg)](https://www.youtube.com/watch?v=cIBxzrVTb4A)